Bobibou/Machine-Learnig-for-Cybersecurity---Credit-Card-Fraud-Detection-/README.md

 ## Usage

-To reproduce our results, run the **main.ipynb** notebook as it contains the complete pipeline: data loading, preprocessing, feature engienering, model training and evaluation.
-However, this might take long so if you want the results of only one models, you can simply run the notebook of the model.
+Each model is contained in its own notebook.
+To reproduce our results, run the notebook of the model you are interested in independently.

 ----------